wwarthen/RomWBW/Source/Doc/Applications.md

 #### Usage

-When run COPYSL will perform command line argument validation and display an error if they are illegal.
+When run, COPYSL will perform command line argument validation and display an error if they are illegal.
 Also any disk IO errors will cause COPYSL to exit.